aurimas13/Solutions-To-Problems/LeetCode/Python Solutions/Binary Tree Vertical Order Traversal/README.md

-Problem description of "Binary Tree Maximum Path Sum" can be found [here](https://leetcode.com/problems/binary-tree-maximum-path-sum/).
+Problem description of "Binary Tree Vertical Order Traversal" can be found [here](https://leetcode.com/problems/binary-tree-vertical-order-traversal/description/) and its solution [here]().